Robert-van-Engelen/Forth850/README.md

 ### >DOUBLE
 _c-addr u -- d true | false_
 convert string to signed double;
-leaves true if string is converted;
+leaves the double and true if string is converted;
 leaves false if string is unconvertable

 ### L>NAME